 - Ratings from Edmunds, JD Power, Kelley Blue Book, VehicleHistory, and Cars.com

-We’ve crunched all these numbers into one handy graph for you:
+We’ve crunched all these figures into one handy graph for you:

-Now, let’s sort these years into the best and worst:
+Now, let’s categorize these years into the best and worst:

 Generation | Best Years | Worst Years |